intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 - Set up a web application server to let users enter the access code to disable the alarm system and store this alarm data using Azure Redis Cache\* from Microsoft\* Azure\*, Redis Store\* from IBM\* Bluemix\*, or ElastiCache\* using Redis\* from Amazon\* Web Services\* (AWS\*), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Set up a MQTT-based server using IoT Hub from Microsoft\* Azure\*, IoT from IBM\* Bluemix\*, or IoT from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart access control system that:<br>
+Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create a smart access control system that:<br>
 - monitors a motion sensor to detect when a person is in an area that requires authorization.<br>
 - can be accessed with your mobile phone via the built-in web interface to disable the alarm.<br>
 - keeps track of access, using cloud-based data storage.